newfies-dialer/newfies-dialer/docs/source/faq.rst

 **Answer:** .

-Newfies-dialer is targeted at the following use cases:
+Newfies-Dialer is targeted at the following use cases:

-What's the history behind Newfies-dialer?
+What's the history behind Newfies-Dialer?
 -----------------------------------------

 **Answer:** .